j3ffyang/ansible/README.md

 > Reference > https://cert-manager.io/docs/installation/kubernetes/

-To test and verify the installation,
+To test and verify the installation (this isn't included in code)
 - Create an `issuer`

 ```yml